KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Southwest has 4,000 flights a day.
 At the time of this photo, 1408 had been completed.
 1 had been cancelled.

 ![](southwest-headquarters-tour-2026/airline-experience.jpg)
-Everywhere you look, there are pieces of airplane and replicas.
+Around every corner, there are pieces of airplane and replicas.
 This area entitled "Airplane Experience" is a mockup of a Southwest counter and gate.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>